Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

         User <username>
         IdentityFile ~/.ssh/<sshkey_name>
 ```
-8. Login to your VM locally by running `ssh ghg-capstone-vm`.
-9. Clone this repo using http in the VM!

-10. go to git repo, pull from origin main,
-11. then, chmmod +x setup.sh
-12. run setup.sh bash file... to install all dependencies inside VM>bin/. **Remember to logout then login for some changes to be updated!**

-13. Add service account keys to VM (locally) - It's convenient to make sure your json file is saved in a Home dir location.
+13. Add service account keys to VM (locally from local terminal) - It's convenient to make sure your json file is saved in a Home dir location.
 For example, create `.gc` in your home dir, add `ghg-creds.json` there...  then `cd` to that folder, do `sftp ghg-capstone-vm` and `mkdir .gc`, `cd .gc` then `put ghg-creds.json`.

 Can also do this - locally.